raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 --- task ---

 You can use `sense.clear()` to show another colour of your choice.
-To see both colours you will need to pause inbetween the `sense.clear()` code so that you have time to see them:
+To see both colours, you will need to pause in between the `sense.clear()` code so that you have time to see them:

 --- code ---
 ---